-The Splunk App for Enterprise Security is comprised of a group of apps that combine to provide dashboards, searches, and tools to summarize the security status of the enterprise.
+The Splunk App for Enterprise Security provides a set of views that summarizes the security status for the enterprise.

-- Domain Add-on (DA) provide views into the security domain.
-The DA contains search knowledge for investigation and summarization of security-relevant data.
+- Domain Add-ons, or DA's provide the users view into the various security domains.
+They contain search knowledge for investigation and summarization of security-relevant data.

-- Supporting Add-on (SA) provide an intermediary knowledge and normalization layer used by the DA.
-The SA provides the Common Information Model (CIM) normalization and uses the data collected there.
+- Supporting Add-ons, or SA's provide an intermediary knowledge and normalization layer used by the DA's.

-- Technology Add-on (TA, or just add-ons) are responsible for formatting incoming data for use in ES and the CIM.
+- Technology Add-ons, TA's, or just add-ons are responsible for formatting the indexed data for use by the SA's.

-You must install and configure all add-on layers for the Enterprise Security app to function.
+All add-on layers must be installed and configured properly for the Enterprise Security app to function.

-The Splunk App for Enterprise Security provides high-level aggregate views for all security domains and functionality that summarizes the information into a single visual reference.
-The Enterprise Security app inherits the knowledge objects provided through the DA, SA, and TA layers during the setup process.
+The Splunk App for Enterprise Security provides high-level aggregate views for all security domains, and functionality that summarizes the information into a single visual reference.
+The Enterprise Security app inherits the knowledge objects provided through the various DA's, SA,'s and TA's during the setup process.